• Overview BAK Taxation Index

 The main indicator of the BAK Taxation Index individual taxes is the effective average tax burden (EATR) for a highly qualified employee.
 The analysis is performed for all 26 Swiss cantons and important international competitor locations.
 The index is calculated in the standard case for single persons without children with an after-tax income of EUR 100,000.
 The calculation takes into account all relevant taxes for individuals including the rules for determining the tax bases (e.g. deductibility of employee contributions to social security and occupational pensions).
 Also included are social security contributions (where relevant for tax purposes) and levies and payroll taxes paid directly by the employer.
 The analysis includes all government levels of a location (e.g. for a Swiss canton: federal, cantonal, and municipal levels).
 This allows meaningful national and international comparisons of tax burdens.
 A comparison based on statutory tax rates alone would lead to an incomplete representation of taxes for employees.

-Media Release BAK Taxation Index 2021 Switzerland and International
+Media release BAK Taxation Index 2023 Switzerland and International

 Methods report